MicrosoftDocs/azure-ai-docs/articles/machine-learning/prompt-flow/how-to-integrate-with-llm-app-devops.md

 1. Author and single test your flow locally in VS Code with the Prompt flow extension.

-   Once the repository is set up, team members can use the VS Code Prompt flow extension for local authoring and single input testing of the flow.
+   Once the repository is set up, team members can use VS Code with the Prompt flow extension for local authoring and single input testing of the flow.
 The standardized integrated development environment promotes collaboration among multiple members working on different aspects of the flow.

    :::image type="content" source="media/how-to-integrate-with-llm-app-devops/prompt-flow-local-develop.png" alt-text="Screenshot of local development." lightbox = "media/how-to-integrate-with-llm-app-devops/prompt-flow-local-develop.png":::

 1. Use the `pfazure` CLI or SDK to submit batch runs and evaluation runs from local flows to the cloud.

-   After local development and testing, team members can use the prompt flow CLI/SDK to submit and evaluate batch and evaluation runs.
+   After local development and testing, team members can use the prompt flow CLI/SDK to submit and evaluate batch and evaluation runs to the cloud.
 This process enables cloud compute usage, persistent results storage, endpoint creation for deployments, and efficient management in the studio UI.

    :::image type="content" source="media/how-to-integrate-with-llm-app-devops/pfazure-run.png" alt-text="Screenshot of pfazure command to submit run to cloud." lightbox = "media/how-to-integrate-with-llm-app-devops/pfazure-run.png":::